KHard2Bme/Python-Project-Template/Movie_README.md

 # Project Overview
 ---
-We will be performing a <b>quantitative analysis</b> of five well known stocks and answer a few questions that will assist someone in the selection process of a wonderful stock; based upon personal investment strategy.
+We will be performing a <b>quantitative analysis</b> of five well known stocks and answer questions that can assist in the selection process of a wonderful stock; we will assume personal investment style is risk averse.

+>note: Risk-averse investors prioritize the safety of principal over the possibility of a higher return on their money.
+They prefer liquid investments.

 The below selected stocks fall within the Consumer Cyclical sector, restaurants industry;
 - <b>MCD</b>    McDonalds